skypilot-org/skypilot/docs/source/serving/service-yaml-spec.rst

 .. code-block:: yaml

-    # Additional section to turn your skypilot task.yaml to a service
+    # The `service` section turns a skypilot task yaml into a service yaml.
     service:

       # Readiness probe (required).
 Used by SkyServe to check if your service